Benji Webbe

-Clive John "Benji" Webbe (born 11 March 1967) is a Welsh singer, best known as the lead vocalist and synthesizer player for the reggae metal band Skindred.
+Clive John "Benji" Webbe (born 11 March 1967) is a Welsh singer, best known as the lead vocalist for the reggae metal band Skindred.
 Aside from his main project, he is also active in Diamond Spider, Dub War, Mass Mental and his own solo project.
-He has featured on albums by Bullet for My Valentine and Soulfly.
+He has featured on albums by Bullet for My Valentine, Soulfly, The Alarm, and Punk Rock Factory.

 Webbe is a native of Newport, South Wales, and a veteran of the rock explosion of the mid-1990s which led to Spin magazine dubbing Newport as 'The New Seattle'.

 Early life

-Benji Webbe was born Clive John Webbe on 11 March 1967 in Newport to Jamaican immigrant parents.
-Webbe's father was brought to the UK on the Windrush ship which brought one of the first groups of West Indian immigrants to the United Kingdom.
-Webbe's father arrived in Manchester where he struggled to find a job and moved to Wales instead.
+Clive John Webbe was born on 11 March 1967 in Newport to Caribbean parents.
+His father was brought to the UK on the Windrush ship which brought one of the first groups of West Indian immigrants to the United Kingdom.
+His father arrived in Manchester where he struggled to find a job and moved to Wales instead.

-He became an orphan at the age of 13 and was raised by his older brother in Newport.
+Webbe became an orphan at the age of 13 and was raised by his older brother in Newport.
+He was also involved in drug dealing, but turned his life around with music.